facebookresearch/pysparnn/README.md

 We randomly pick sqrt(D) candidate items to be in the top level.
 Then -- each document in the full list of D documents is assigned to the closest candidate in the top level.

-This breaks up one O(D) search into two O(sqrt(D)) searches which is much much faster when K is big!
+This breaks up one O(D) search into two O(sqrt(D)) searches which is much much faster when D is big!

 This generalizes to h levels.
 The runtime becomes:
     O(h * h_root(D))